TheNumbat/thenumbat.github.io/cmu.md

 **Workload:** moderate to heavy depending on how many due dates coincided

 **Notes:** The freshman advisor wouldn't let me register for graphics without the pre-requisite (15-213), even with instructor permission, but I got into it anyway by talking to Tom Cortina (the assistant dean).
 Moving into an off campus apartment made everything significantly better&mdash;from then on I always slept for 8-9 hours.

-## Summer 2019
-- NVIDIA: 3D Graphics Software Intern
-    - I had originally spoken with NVIDIA's recruiters at one of the CMU career fairs, but I don't think that turned into anything.
-For this position, I just applied and interviewed online.
-    - This was the only internship offer I received, which was unusual because NVIDIA mostly hires juniors and sophomores.
-    - The actual job turned out to be rather boring for me: I got to work on some interesting GPU performance metrics, but it alternated between simple build-service-benchmark-plumbing and hardware work that I didn't have much experience with.
-    - The most memorable parts were touring NVIDIA's silicon failure analysis lab and the annual intern event at the house of Jensen Huang.

 ## Spring 2019
 - 15-150: Principles of Functional Programming